lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-08; Binary Relations (+ Partitions and Prerequisites).md

 	- **The Fundamental Theorem of Equivalence Relations** = Let R be an equivalence relation over a set A. Then every element a\inA belongs to exactly one equivalence class of R
 		- ([] you can't have an object that has multiple shapes and is thus in multiple ECs)
 		- this captures the rules we need for partitions
+	- **system of representatives** = If you pick exactly one element fromeach equivalence  class  and  gather  the  result  into  a  set,  you  get what’s  called  asystem of representativesforR.Stated differently, a system of representatives for an equivalence relationRover a setAis a setX⊆Asuch thatXcontains exactly one element of each equivalence class ofR
 - Equivalence Relations in IRL
 	- any sort of hash-table/map data structure has to be able to keep keys distinct.
 They do this using a rigourous definition of equality that follows rule for equivalence relations;
 	- [] ![[Pasted image 284.png]]